ponylang/pony-tutorial/docs/exceptions/exceptions.md

 __Do I have to have an else error handler to have a then block?__ No. You can have a try-then block without an else if you like.

-__Will my then block really always be executed, even if I return inside the try?__ Yes, your then block will __always__ be executed when the try block is complete.
-The only way it won't be is if the try never completes (due to an inifinte loop), the machine is powered off or the process is killed (and then, maybe).
+__Will my then block really always be executed, even if I return inside the try?__ Yes, your `then` expression will __always__ be executed when the try block is complete.
+The only way it won't be is if the try never completes (due to an inifinite loop), the machine is powered off or the process is killed (and then, maybe).

 ## Language constructs that can raise errors